US ramping up Covid-19 genome sequencing to track variants, CDC director says - KRDO

 Officials have continued to remind Americans it’s not just vaccines that will play a role in helping slow the pandemic in the coming months.
 It’s also the public health measures that have proved effective in curbing the spread of the virus: masks, social distancing, avoiding gatherings and regular hand washing.

-But Tampa Mayor Jane Castor said overall she is “very proud” of the level of compliance she has seen from people celebrating following Sunday night’s Super Bowl victory for the Tampa Bay Buccaneers.
+But Tampa Mayor Jane Castor said overall she is “very proud” of the level of compliance she has seen from people celebrating after Sunday night’s Super Bowl victory for the Tampa Bay Buccaneers.

 There were “very few incidents” of people violating the mask mandate, she said.